-20.1 Certification of revised or restated annual or interim filings - If an issuer files a revised or restated continuous disclosure document that was originally certified as part of its annual or

-20.2 Disclosure considerations if an issuer revises or restates a continuous disclosure document - If an issuer determines that it needs to revise or restate previously issued financial statements, the issuer should consider whether its original disclosures regarding the design or operating effectiveness of ICFR are still appropriate and should modify or supplement its original disclosure to include any other material information that is necessary for such disclosures not to be misleading in light of the revision or restatement.
+- 20.1 Certification of revised or restated annual or interim filings If an issuer files a revised or restated continuous disclosure document that was originally certified as part of its annual or interim filings, the certifying officers would need to file Form 52-109F1R or Form 52-109F2R.
+These certificates would be dated the same date the certificate is filed and filed on the same date as the revised or restated continuous disclosure document. - 20.2 Disclosure considerations if an issuer revises or restates a continuous disclosure document If an issuer determines that it needs to revise or restate previously issued financial statements, the issuer should consider whether its original disclosures regarding the design or operating effectiveness of ICFR are still appropriate and should modify or supplement its original disclosure to include any other material information that is necessary for such disclosures not to be misleading in light of the revision or restatement.